 What is a root canal?

-It is a treatment where our dentists removes the tooth’s pulp, which is a very small tissue that is located in the center of the tooth.
+It is a treatment where our dentist removes the tooth’s pulp, which is a very small tissue that is located in the center of the tooth.
 Once the diseased, damaged or dead pulp is gone, the remaining space is cleaned and then filled, sealing off the actual root canal.

 What can cause damage to the pulp?